-DSHS received the TriWest draft report from the Court Monitor on October 3, 2018 and is currently working with the Court Monitor to schedule a presentation of the TriWest study and its findings.
+DSHS received the TriWest draft report from the Court Monitor on October 3, 2018.
+The report was presented to DSHS via webinar on December 10, 2018.

-TRUEBLOOD KEY ACCOMPLISHMENTS - NOVEMBER 2018
+TRUEBLOOD KEY ACCOMPLISHMENTS - DECEMBER 2018

 RECRUITING:

 - Psychiatrist Dr. Grace Lee, has been referred for consideration. - Nationwide recruiting efforts for psychiatrists continue. - Four ARNP applicants have been referred for consideration. - Talent Acquisition program staff Business Managers, continue to support hiring needs associated with the Building 27 for phase 3 of the remaining core FTE's.